 Every emotion you experience has a distinct set of techniques to overcome.

 You cannot overcome depression by watching a humorous video or by hugging your teddy bear.
 Similarly, once your kid becomes aware as to what he or she is feeling, then only he can come up with a better approach to deal with it.

 By providing words to your kids, you can transform their scary, uncomfortable, and amorphous feelings into something controllable and definable.

 When you see your baby in tears, you can ask him, “Why are you feeling sad?” by doing so, you give him the words that define his emotional state.

 Help them problem-solve

-Once you teach your kid the ability to understand their emotions and label them you have to take a step ahead.
+Once you teach your kids the ability to understand their emotions and label them, you have to take a step ahead.
 You have to teach them that certain emotions are not acceptable and cannot be tolerated.

 Once they accept this fact, you have to teach them better ways to handle their emotions and situations.

 You cannot be there to put words in their mouths or idea in their head; therefore, you have to encourage them to come up with problem-solving.